 Campus Security Authority Training and Links

-According to federal law, specifically The Clery Act, previously known as The Student Right to Know and Campus Security Act of 1990, the University Health Science Center Police Department is required to report “statistics concerning the occurrence of certain criminal offenses reported to the local police agency or any official of the institution who is defined as a Campus Security Authority."
+According to federal law, specifically The Clery Act, previously known as The Student Right to Know and Campus Security Act of 1990, the UT Health San Antonio Police Department is required to report “statistics concerning the occurrence of certain criminal offenses reported to the local police agency or any official of the institution who is defined as a Campus Security Authority."

 The definition of Campus Security Authority, according federal law, is as follows: “An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline and campus judicial proceedings.”